The true power of influence: Crafting your impactful brand image

-It’s easy to forget, at a time when we have access to so many different marketing and advertising channels, that a lot of new customers find out about brands through word of mouth.
+It’s easy to forget, at a time when we have access to so many different marketing and advertising channels, that a lot of new customers discover brands through word of mouth.

-Of course, without a unique and powerful brand image, it’s unlikely anyone will recommend your products and services to a friend or family member.
+Of course, without a unique and powerful image to entice brand loyalty, it’s unlikely anyone will recommend your products and services to a friend or family member.

 Everyone likes to give good advice, it’s a great feeling.
-If audiences see your brand as trustworthy, they’ll feel comfortable recommending it, knowing they won’t be leading astray important people in their lives.
+If audiences see you as trustworthy, they’ll make recommendations, knowing they won’t lead their friends astray.

-A strong brand image plays a huge role in consumer behavior.
-Just as we wouldn’t recommend an untrustworthy brand to a friend, we also wouldn’t buy their products or services ourselves.
+A strong brand image plays a role in customer behavior.
+Just as we wouldn’t recommend an untrustworthy brand to a friend, we also wouldn’t buy their products or services.

-Therefore, it’s clear that purchases are often a direct result of brand image.
-Build up your brand image to further increase your revenue.
+Therefore, it’s clear that purchases are a direct result of a positive image.
+Build yours up to further increase revenue.

 Sid is a 55-year-old man who wants to reconnect with his younger years.
-He decides to shave both sides of his head, keeping enough hair for a spiky mohawk.
+He decides to shave his hair into a spiky mohawk.
 He then dyes this mohawk green.

 Next, he puts on some leather pants and a jean jacket stitched with logos of his favorite punk rock bands.

-He heads to the grocery store and does some shopping.
-During his trip, he sees people staring at him more than usual.
-He thinks to himself, “Wow, I am so punk rock.
+He heads to the grocery store and notices people staring at him.
+He thinks, “Wow, I am so punk rock.
 I look like I am 21 again.”

 This is brand identity in a nutshell.
 It’s how the brand presents itself and sees itself to be.

-In this same example, the grocery store gawkers seeing Sid think to themselves, “Wow, that guy looks too old to be dressing like that!
-This is hilarious!”
+In this same example, the grocery store gawkers seeing Sid think, “Wow, that guy looks too old to be dressing like that!”

 This is brand image exemplified.
-It is how the audience (the grocery store go-ers) sees your brand (Sid, the 55-year-old with a green mohawk).
+It’s how the audience (the grocery store go-ers) sees your brand (Sid, the 55-year-old with a green mohawk).

-You can see immediately that brand identity is similar to brand image, and that it absolutely influences it greatly.
-However, it’s clear that they are indeed different.
+Brand identity is similar to brand image and influences it greatly.
+However, it’s clear that they’re different.

-Keep this relationship between brand identity and brand image in mind while thinking about the many phases and issues related to branding.
+Keep this relationship in mind while thinking about the many phases and issues related to branding.

 Let’s take a look at some companies who developed effective brand image:

-Their models go beyond luxury, also representing performance and sport.
-This separates them from brands like Rolls-Royce, a comfort-luxury ride.
+Their models go beyond luxury, representing performance and sport.
+This separates them from competitors like Rolls-Royce, a comfort-luxury ride.

-If you visit the Lamborghini website, you’re met with model specifications and images.
+On the Lamborghini website are detailed model specifications and images.
 There are no prices next to the cars.
 In contrast, visit Chevrolet’s website and the price of each model is listed right next to it.